-River Campus faculty and staff who wish to park on campus must register their vehicles with the Department of Transportation and Parking through the Parking Management Center and purchase a permit.
+River Campus faculty and staff who wish to park on campus must register their vehicles with the Department of Transportation and Parking through the Parking Management Center and purchase a permit (employees must pay for their own permit).
 Parking is permitted in your assigned zone between 7:30am and 7:00pm.
 Monday–Friday, and during weekends and University holidays.

 Prior to your start date or immediately after orientation, please visit the Parking Management Center at 70 Goler House to apply for your permit.
 When you visit the Parking Management Center, please bring the following items with you to register:

 - Vehicle Plate #

 Parking for individuals with disabilities or those who require special accommodations is available in accordance with the Americans with Disabilities Act as amended (ADA AA) and other relevant laws.
 Learn more about our facilities and how to apply for a permit through the Disability Parking and Accessibility page.

 Self Service Online

 Through My Parking Online you can manage your account, including annual permit renewals, appeal or pay citations, and request a transfer to another lot through the Waitlist feature.

 Requests to transfer to another lot can be made at My Parking Online and are processed on a first requested/first transferred basis as space allows.
 Submit your request and you’ll be placed on a waiting list for the lot you desire.
 Waitlists are reviewed regularly and transfers are processed as space allows.

 Is your car in the repair shop?
 Need to bring a rental or spare car to work?
 Read more information on bringing other vehicles onto campus.

 If you utilize alternative means of transportation to and from the University—walking, bicycling, public transportation or carpooling—you qualify for the Occasional Parking Program through UR Connections.